meltano/meltano/docs/src/docs/installation.md

 # Installation

 In this section, we will install Meltano as an application you can access from your browser and command line.
+If you prefer to install to Docker, please view the installation instructions [here](/docs/meltano-cli.html#using-docker).

 We do not have a double click installer at this time, but it is in our roadmap and we will be sure to update this page when we do!